Saikasote/Deep-Learning/Readme.md

 - Press Ctrl + Shift + P → search for Python: Create Environment.
 - Select your installed Python interpreter.
-- Choose venv as the environment type.
+- Select Create Virtual Environment, then Choose venv as the environment type.

 ## 4️⃣ Activate the Virtual Environment